Online Graduate Nursing Certificate

 - You have earned a bachelor’s degree or higher from a regionally accredited institution or equivalent.

-- You hold a licensure/certification in a healthcare field.
+- You hold a license or certification in a healthcare field.

 - You completed and passed an undergraduate statistics course.